nameko/nameko/docs/key_concepts.rst

 The class attribute is a :class:`~nameko.extensions.DependencyProvider`.
 It is responsible for providing an object that is injected into service workers.

-DependencyProviders implement a :meth:`~nameko.extensions.DependencyProvider.get_dependency` method, the result of which is injected into a newly created worker.
+Dependency providers implement a :meth:`~nameko.extensions.DependencyProvider.get_dependency` method, the result of which is injected into a newly created worker.

 The lifecycle of a worker is: